 My friends, there are people whose entire job is to think about these things so that you don’t have to!
 And we have the experience to get it done efficiently, prevent the problems you don’t know to watch out for, and make the whole damn thing a lot less stressful and time-consuming for you.

 You do not have to become an expert in wedding planning in order to get married.
-You do not have to give up all of your free time for the next year on a quest for a perfect day.
+You do not have to give up all of your free time for the next year and a half on a quest for a perfect day.
 You do not have to do it all yourself.

 You can outsource this.
 (Here’s where to hire me.)